cel2712/kubernetes.github.io/docs/setup/pick-right-solution.md

 * [Ubuntu on LXD](/docs/getting-started-guides/ubuntu/local) supports a nine-instance deployment on localhost.

-* [IBM Cloud private-ce (Community Edition)](https://www.ibm.com/support/knowledgecenter/en/SSBS6K/product_welcome_cloud_private.html) can use VirtualBox on your machine to deploy Kubernetes to one or more VMs for dev and test scenarios.
+* [IBM Cloud Private-CE (Community Edition)](https://www.ibm.com/support/knowledgecenter/en/SSBS6K/product_welcome_cloud_private.html) can use VirtualBox on your machine to deploy Kubernetes to one or more VMs for dev and test scenarios.
 Scales to full multi-node cluster.
 Free version of the enterprise solution.

 # Hosted Solutions